At a Glance

 Hart-Miller Island: you will either love it or hate it.
 Birders who know the island well find it a source of never-ending surprises, with ongoing habitat changes and rare birds tucked into hidden corners.
 Others come to the island and see only mud, water, and gravel roads, and dread a long walk around the perimeter.

-In truth, Hart-Miller Island is one of the top five eBird hotspots in all of Maryland, with over 297 species reported on eBird, and 308 species on the official list maintained by the Maryland Ornithological Society (click here for the official checklist).
+In truth, Hart-Miller Island is one of the top three eBird hotspots in all of Maryland, with 306+ species reported on eBird as of spring 2025, and 311 species on the official list maintained by the Maryland Ornithological Society (click here for the official checklist).
 With its placement in the upper Chesapeake Bay, at the mouths of Back River and Middle River in southeastern Baltimore County, Hart-Miller Island is well-positioned to host fall and spring migrating birds as well as summer breeders and overwintering birds.
-Hart-Miller is difficult for birders to access, but no guide to birding spots in Maryland would be complete without it.
+As an island, Hart-Miller has limited access for birding, but no guide to birding spots in Maryland would be complete without it.

-Today, the 1,140-acre island is shaped somewhat like a figure-eight: the large North Cell (not open to the public) occupies about 800 acres and the South Cell occupies about 300 acres.
+Today, the 1,140-acre island is shaped like a figure-eight: the large North Cell (not yet open to the public) occupies about 800 acres and the South Cell occupies about 300 acres.
 The two cells are divided by a cross-dike, and each is circled by an outer dike.
-The cells are filled with dredged material and a varying amount of water.
+There are gravel roads at the tops of the dikes and also at varying heights along the steep sides of the dikes.
+The cells are filled with dredged material and a varying amount of water as well as vegetation.
 There are a couple of small but deep pits where soil has been removed for various projects, and these “borrow pits,” as they are known, are attractive to certain birds.
-The remnants of the original Hart and Miller Islands, accounting for a little over 200 acres, are on the northwestern and southwestern edges of the present-day island, and support two small stands of trees separated by a marsh.
+The remnants of the original Hart and Miller Islands, accounting for a little over 200 acres, are on the northwestern and southwestern corners of the present-day island, and support two small stands of trees separated by a marsh and the sandy beach.
+At this time (spring 2024), the South Cell is essentially complete but management of the dredged material and creation of habitat in the North Cell continues.
+The North Cell is closed to the public except during guided tours.

 How to Visit:

-At the present time, the only access to Hart-Miller Island is via private boat.
 The nearest public boat launch is at Rocky Point Park, owned by Baltimore County.
-At Hart-Miller, boat mooring is available off the State Park Beach.
-After wading ashore, visitors may take a trail through the woodland that adjoins the beach, or can take a path on top of the dike that circles the island’s South Cell.
-Such visits are only possible during the State Park season from May to September.
 It may be possible to rent a boat from a marina near Middle River or in the Miller’s Island residential community.
 Or, the Carefree Boat Club (private club with membership fee) on Middle River offers unlimited boat usage to members.

 Birdlife:

-Over 290 species have been reported on the eBird hotspot for Hart-Miller Island, but the official checklist maintained by the Maryland Ornithological Society lists 308 species, as of November 2021.
-Click here for the official MOS checklist or here for a field checklist with spaces to mark the species you see.
+Over 300 species have been reported on the eBird hotspot for Hart-Miller Island, but the official checklist maintained by the Maryland Ornithological Society lists 311 species, as of November 2021.
+There is a separate eBird hotspot (MES Landbase–Back River) for the mainland dock where the boat trip to Hart-Miller starts and ends; this hotspot lists 145+ species.

 Hart-Miller is best known for its vast assemblages of shorebirds during migration, with an astonishing 41 species reported on eBird.
 Breeding shorebirds have included Black-necked Stilt, Killdeer, and Spotted Sandpiper.
-Migrating shorebirds that are rarities or hard to find in Maryland can almost be expected on Hart-Miller; these include Whimbrel, Hudsonian Godwit, Marbled Godwit, Ruff, Curlew Sandpiper, Baird’s Sandpiper, White-rumped Sandpiper, Buff-breasted Sandpiper, and all three phalaropes.
+Migrating shorebirds that are rarities or hard to find in Maryland can almost be expected on Hart-Miller; these include Whimbrel, Hudsonian Godwit, Marbled Godwit, Ruff, Curlew Sandpiper, Baird’s Sandpiper, White-rumped Sandpiper, Buff-breasted Sandpiper, and Wilson’s Phalarope.
+However, it must be said that the shorebird numbers are not as large as in the past: during the years when fresh dredged material was being deposited at Hart-Miller, shorebird flocks could number in the thousands, but nowadays, expect little groups of 20 to 100 birds scattered around the island.

-The island is also a prime overwintering spot for waterfowl.
-Thirty-three species of waterfowl have been reported on eBird, comprising almost all of the ducks, geese, and swans that regularly occur in eastern Maryland.
+The island is a prime overwintering spot for waterfowl, with 33 species reported on eBird, comprising almost all of the ducks, geese, and swans that regularly occur in eastern Maryland.
 Only Harlequin Duck and the eiders have not yet appeared at Hart-Miller.
-In 2021, a pair of Trumpeter Swans nested in Hart-Miller’s South Cell and fledged young; in 2022, it appears that the Trumpeters are again nesting.
+In 2021, a pair of Trumpeter Swans nested in Hart-Miller’s South Cell and fledged young; they have continued breeding at Hart-Miller to date.

 All four regular grebes (Pied-billed, Horned, Eared, and Red-necked) can be found in appropriate seasons, with Pied-billed breeding on the island.
 Both Common and Red-throated Loons can be found in the offshore waters, mostly from fall through spring.
 Both American White Pelican and Brown Pelican occasionally turn up and are becoming more frequent.

-Among rails, Virginia Rail, Sora, and, in recent years, Common Gallinule breed on the island.
+Among rails, Virginia Rail, Sora, and, in recent years, Common Gallinule, breed on the island.
 If you are interested in herons, Great Blue Heron (year-round), Great Egret (April-October), and Snowy Egret (April-October) are easily seen; Black-crowned Night-Heron and Green Heron are also common; Little Blue Heron, Tricolored Heron, and Cattle Egret are less common but possible.
 Least Bittern, more often heard than seen, formerly bred on the island in large numbers, but with recent changes in habitat, their numbers may be reduced.
 American Bittern is sometimes found during migration.
+There have been rare flyovers of Roseate Spoonbill.

 A good set of raptors turns up at Hart-Miller.
 Osprey and Bald Eagle are breeders and are easily seen.
 Northern Harrier is also regular from August through May.
 Other regular raptors include Cooper’s, Sharp-shinned, Red-shouldered, and Red-tailed Hawks.
 Great Horned Owl has nested on the island; Short-eared Owl overwinters; and Snowy Owl is almost regular in winter, at least during irruption years.
 A pair of Peregrine Falcons nest on the nearby Craighill Channel Light, and often are seen, sometimes in extreme close-up views, chasing shorebirds and scattering the flocks.
 Merlin and American Kestrel are also easy to see.